EngineerBetter/concourse-up/README.md

   - The environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set.
   - Credentials for the default profile in `~/.aws/credentials` are present.
   - Credentials for a profile in `~/.aws/credentials` are present.
+  - The environment variable `GOOGLE_APPLICATION_CREDENTIALS_CONTENTS` set to the path to a GCP credentials json file
 - Ensure your credentials are *long lived credentials* and not *temporary security credentials*
 - Ensure you have the correct local dependencies for [bootstrapping a BOSH VM](https://bosh.io/docs/cli-v2-install/#additional-dependencies)